Problem Solving - 10 Skills To Future Proof Yourself

 Read broadly.
 Learn about subjects you wouldn’t normally.

 Involve different types of thinkers in coming up with solutions to your problem.

 Gather information from the widest possible set of sources.

-If you found this post helpful, then take a look at our course on Problem Solving from an ex-Scotland Yard Police detective.
+If you found this post helpful, then you will enjoy our course on Problem Solving from an ex-Scotland Yard Police detective.

-It takes you through the problem solving process and will equip you with a variety of tips and techniques that will help make you a better problem solver.
+It takes you through the problem solving process and will equip you with a variety of tips and techniques that will help you release your inner Sherlock.